-Causal model Country-level categorization Qualitative, interview Country-level categorization Japan, US Japan, US Multiple hypotheses Summary of findings: Education and valence for pay influenced the Americans' performance, but not the Japanese.
-Pay level was tied to individual performance for the Americans, but not for the Japanese.
-For the Japanese, overall job satisfaction was influenced by value construence Hypothesis: Long business relationships that are characterized by high levels of trust and extensive social interaction with business contacts are manifested in higher levels of word-of-mouth activity among Japanese firms (supported) Strength of ties is higher in the referral networks of Japanese buying companies, both in the United States and Japan (supported) Journal of International Business Studies, 1999 Journal of Marketing, 1998 Money and Graham Money, Gilly, and Graham
+Money and Journal of Multiple hypotheses Japan, US • Causal model

+Graham International Summary of findings: Education • Country-level

+Business Studies, and valence for pay influenced the categorization

+1999 Americans' performance, but not

+the Japanese.
+Pay level was tied

+to individual performance for the

+Americans, but not for the Japanese.

+For the Japanese, overall job satisfaction

+was influenced by value congruence

+Money, Gilly, Journal of Hypothesis: Japan, US • Qualitative,

+and Graham Marketing, 1998 Long business relationships that are interview

+characterized by high levels of trust • Country-level

+and extensive social interaction with categorization

+business contacts are manifested in

+higher levels of word-of-mouth activity

+among Japanese firms (supported)

+Strength of ties is higher in the referral

+networks of Japanese buying companies

+than it is in American companies,

+both in the United States and Japan

+(supported)